minhtrannhat/lireddit-clone/README.md

 The `express-session` will set a cookie on the user browser: `qwefasdfqoritoa12341`.
 When the user makes a request, the cookie will be sent to the server.
-The server than decrypt the cookie to check if there is a session matching of the cookie.
+The server then decrypt the cookie to check if there is a session matching of the cookie.
 If yes, the data (userid) is used.